cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

 c) New functionality:

 - Bugfixes:
-  - Many small improvements in the masks (user interface), e.g. now all key entry dialogs for the classic methods contain a button for the text options, where you can select the used alphabet.
+  - Many small improvements in the masks (user interface).
-    This connection is also offered in the analysis mask for calculating n-grams (there before a fixes alphabet was used).
   - Calculation of the hash value of a file: Race condition eliminated.
   - Solitaire corrected for a special case (if the output card was a joker, it was not spent).